mxmpl/mxmpl.github.io/other.md

 \\[ \theta = \begin{pmatrix} -0.590814 & \\ 0.491538 & \\ -0.337213 & \\ -0.517931 \end{pmatrix}\\]

 A genome with those parameters can play indefinitely.

-# Generating all tilings of rectangles by dominos
+<> Generating all tilings of rectangles by dominos

-Coming soon